 The parallels between CBT and 12 step are many and working with both models seamlessly reinforces the key messages, “you had no choice”, “surrender – you are only fighting yourself”, “take responsibility for your thoughts and actions” – both offering a compassionate, accepting and sustainable recovery model.

-In our weekly alcohol treatment programme we offer three 12 step/CBT sessions – experiential teaching; one therapeutic group (CBT/Gestalt model); and a progress meeting on a Monday morning – CBT facilitation of the clients view of their progress and that of their peers
+In our weekly treatment programme we offer three 12 step/CBT sessions – experiential teaching; one therapeutic group (CBT/Gestalt model); and a progress meeting on a Monday morning – CBT facilitation of the clients view of their progress and that of their peers.

 During your stay at Abbeycare you will receive alternative treatments from our fully qualified therapist, designed to heal your body and mind.
 Therapies available include body massage, Swedish massage and reflexology (alternative therapies are carried out subject to risk assessment by our Doctor & Therapist).